multimediaeval/multimediaeval.github.io/_editions/2026/tasks/medico.md

 In addition to interpretability, this subtask introduces a dedicated safety layer that evaluates model behavior across clinical contexts.
 Models are assessed for undesirable behaviors, including overconfidence, misleading explanations, or non-compliance with established medical best practices.
 To support retrieval-augmented reasoning, participants may leverage a curated database of verified endoscopy resources provided as part of the challenge.

+#### Motivation and background

+For AI systems to be integrated into clinical workflows, they must be transparent, interpretable, and safe.
+In GI imaging, deep learning models have achieved promising results for classification and detection tasks, yet their black-box nature limits trust among clinicians.
+Medical professionals require explanations that clearly connect visual evidence to clinical conclusions.

+Medical VQA offers a natural interface for explainable decision support, enabling clinicians to ask structured questions and receive interpretable responses.
+Nevertheless, many existing VQA models provide answers without sufficient justification or safeguards against unsafe reasoning.
+Medico 2026 addresses these limitations by explicitly integrating explainability and safety into both task design and evaluation.
+By encouraging multimodal explanations and clinically consistent behavior, the challenge aims to advance AI systems that support, rather than replace, clinical expertise.

 #### Target group